 What if I share custody?

-If you share custody.
-Only one of you can claim a child.
+If you share custody, only one of you can claim a child as a dependent.
 So It’s either you or your ex-spouse.
 I expect this to be an area of contention like the dependent stimulus checks.
 So just make sure you file early and have your latest tax return with the IRS.
 Also expect delays if the IRS sees two claims for the same dependent (based on SSN).

 I don’t usually file tax return, do I need to file 2020 tax return?

 Yes, you still need to file.
 Otherwise IRS won’t know how many dependents in the household are eligible.
 And the best way to pay you.
 So it is important you e-file your 2020 tax return asap.